A living encyclopedia of equines

 The pages are always evolving.
 It’s not a frozen museum — it’s a travel notebook.
 Sometimes we’re wrong, sometimes we learn.
 Every correction or contribution is welcome.
 The goal is understanding, not perfection.

-Though often overlooked, donkeys and zebras show incredible diversity.
+Though often overlooked, donkeys show incredible diversity.
 They’ve also been domesticated, hybridized, drawn, and sung about.
 They fully deserve their place in an encyclopedia about the equine family.

 What about crossbreeds?